The Magical History of Mythic Rare Instants

 All in All

-It seems hard to design a mythic instant and besides the first and last one, they feel like rare sorceries, which have been pushed by making them instants.
+It seems hard to design a mythic instant and besides a few expceptions, they feel like rare sorceries, which have been pushed by making them instants.
 Feels like they should stay away from these in the future as well.
+There is less than 20 of them for a reason.

 Also, from a flavor point of view, mythic spells should be a huge ritual, not something someone just does at the their whim.
-This means they should be mostly sorceries, of which there are a lot more of (41 to be precise).
+This means they should be mostly sorceries, of which there are a lot more of.
 They often feel a lot more like mythics anyhow.